Arabic pop: Modernization: 1950s–1970s

 During this period, Arabic pop began to emerge, although the older style of the early days was still extremely popular.
 Songs began to become more westernized in sound and length (now around 5–20 minutes).
 Artists such as Abdel Halim Hafez or the Lebanese superstar Fairuz rose to fame during this period.

 1970s–1980s

 In the 1970s with the rise of Western artists such as ABBA and the death of the early artists such as Umm Kulthum, Arabic pop began to take shape.
-By the early 1980s artists such as the Lebanese soprano Majida El Roumi, Samira Said and Laila Ghofran rose to fame with their Western sounding Arabic pop.
+By the early 1980s artists such as the arabic icon Aziza Jalal, Mohamed Mounir, Majida El Roumi, Samira Said and Laila Ghofran rose to fame with their Western sounding Arabic pop.

 1990s–present

 By the mid to late 1990s, a new style of Arabic pop stars became popular, defining the genre as it is known today.
-Artists such as Amr Diab, Elissa, Sherine, Nawal Al Zoghbi, Wael Kfoury, Assi El Hallani, Diana Haddad, Kadim Al Sahir, Nancy Ajram and Haifa Wehbe rose to fame, using modern marketing, both Arabic and Western electronic instruments, as well as catchy melodies.
+Artists such as Amr Diab, Mohamed Fouad, Angham, Elissa, Sherine, Nawal Al Zoghbi, Wael Kfoury, Assi El Hallani, Diana Haddad, Kadim Al Sahir, Nancy Ajram and Haifa Wehbe rose to fame, using modern marketing, both Arabic and Western electronic instruments, as well as catchy melodies.

+The growing internationalization of Arabic music led to a new style of Arab pop, usually called "A-pop" or "Arabizi", to develop among younger generations of diaspora Arabs by the 2020s, fostered by social media.
+The subgenre blends Western influences (such as the usage of English and other languages) and traditional Arab elements (such as the instrumentation), and is characterized by a sense of nostalgia for one's roots.
+Prominent artists of Arabizi include Bayou, Saint Levant, Elyanna, Zeyne, MC Abdul, Issam Alnajjar, Belly, Omar Offendum, Narcy, Nooriyah and DJamil.